-Because the accumulation of amyloid plaques and tau tangles in the brain are the key structural features of AD, drugs that decrease the amount of amyloid and tau present in the blood stream and/or CSF have been a significant area of research [90; 104; 105; 106; 107; 108; 109; 110].
+Because the accumulation of amyloid plaques and tau tangles in the brain are the key structural features of AD, drugs that decrease the amount of amyloid and tau present in the blood stream and/ or CSF have been a significant area of research [91; 104; 105; 106; 107; 108; 109; 110].
 Despite the efficacy of various agents in clearing aggregated plaques, certain research has shown that the course of the disease is not significantly altered by their elimination [54].
 Because plaques are considered a sign of later stages of the disease, serious neural pathology is believed to occur as the result of other disease processes or amyloid-induced toxicity [53].
-Preliminary studies of a monoclonal beta-amyloid antibody, gantenerumab, have found a reduced deposition of beta-amyloid in treatment-group participants' brains on PET scans versus controls [51; 90].
+Preliminary studies of a monoclonal beta-amyloid antibody, gantenerumab, have found a reduced deposition of beta-amyloid in treatment-group participants' brains on PET scans versus controls [51; 91].
 Trials assessing the efficacy of gantenerumab for prevention of AD in genetically susceptible individuals and treatment of existing AD are being conducted.
-A 2022 study involving nearly 1,800 adults with AD found that the expiramental drug lecanemab reduced markers of amyloid in early disease and resulted in moderately less decline on measures of cognition and function than placebo after 18 months [188].
-However, lecanemab was associated with infusion-related reactions in 26.4% of the participants and amyloid-related imaging abnormalities with edema or effusions in 12.6%.

 The results of large-scale randomized clinical trials to assess the efficacy of monoclonal antibody therapy for AD have not proved promising.
 Solanezumab is a humanized monoclonal antibody that binds to the mid-domain of the beta-amyloid peptide.
-It was designed to increase clearance of soluble betaamyloid peptides from the brain before deposition of the toxic fibrillary form of the protein [180].
+It was designed to increase clearance of soluble beta-amyloid peptides from the brain before deposition of the toxic fibrillary form of the protein [180].
 In a double-blind, placebo-controlled phase 3 trial, 2,194 patients with mild AD were assigned to receive intravenous solanezumab or placebo every 4 weeks for 76 weeks.
 The primary outcome was change from baseline to week 80 in the cognitive subscale of the AD Assessment Scale.
 Results showed that compared with placebo, solanezumab had no significant effect on cognitive decline [180].

-Another humanized monoclonal antibody, donanemab, has been studied, most recently in a double-blind, placebo-controlled phase 3 trial, with results published in July 2023 [190].
-This antibody is directed against "insoluble, modified, N-terminal truncated form of β -amyloid present only in brain amyloid plaques," and was shown to significantly slow clinical disease progression at 76 weeks.
-The trial had several limitations, but a study extension and other trials are planned with the hope of confirming the positive outcome seen with donanemab.
-Disruption of the GABAergic and glutamatergic systems is associated with the behavioral and psychological symptoms of AD [63; 92; 94].
+Disruption of the GABAergic and glutamatergic systems is associated with the behavioral and psychologic symptoms of AD [63; 92; 94].
 Evidence for a link between various mood disorders (including depression) and the heightened risk of developing dementia, related to disruption of GABA and l-glutamic acid levels in the central nervous system, is being sought [167].
-While memantine has shown promise in regulating the glutamatergic system, it is hoped that future neuroprotective/neuromodulatory agents may be able to inhibit toxicity well before symptoms of AD.
+While memantine has shown promise in regulating the glutamatergic system, it is hoped that future neuroprotective/ neuromodulatory agents may be able to inhibit toxicity well before symptoms of AD.
 More research is clearly needed regarding the role of regulating the GABAergic and glutamatergic systems in AD treatment [93; 167].